Methodology

 The ‘sustained apprenticeship’ measures aims to count the proportion of learners who went on to study a sustained apprenticeship, following the achievement of their course.
 Learning destinations are produced by matching ILR data to ILR data (the following year).

-The definition of sustained apprenticeships is consistent with the definition used for ‘Destinations of KS4 and KS5 pupils’ publication.
+The definition of sustained apprenticeships is consistent with the definition used for ‘Destinations of KS4 and KS5 pupils’ publication (opens in a new tab).
 This looks at apprenticeship activity in the year after the end of the academic year in which the learning aim took place.
 For 2020/21 achievers to be counted as in a sustained apprenticeship:

 • A learner must have had any 6 months consecutive apprenticeship learning.